captfonk/captfonk/README.md

 - 👋 Hi, I’m @reidt
-- 👀 I’m interested in taking over the world.
+- 👀 I’m interested in world domination.
 - 🌱 I’m currently learning how to take over the world.
 - 💞️ I’m NOT looking to collaborate on my global takeover, just computer projects.
 - 📫 You will find my inbox at reidt@unito.io